mgeeky/Penetration-Testing-Tools/windows/README.md

 - **`revshell.c`** - Utterly simple reverse-shell, ready to be compiled by `mingw-w64` on Kali.
 No security features attached, completely not OPSEC-safe.

+- [**`ShellcodeFluctuation`**](https://github.com/mgeeky/ShellcodeFluctuation) - An in-memory evasion technique fluctuating shellcode memory protection between RW & RX and encrypting/decrypting contents.

 - **`Simulate-DNSTunnel.ps1`** - Performs DNS Tunnelling simulation for purpose of triggering installed Network IPS and IDS systems, generating SIEM offenses and picking up Blue Teams.

-- **`ThreadStackSpoofer`** - A PoC implementation for an advanced in-memory evasion technique that spoofs Thread Call Stack.
+- [**`ThreadStackSpoofer`**](https://github.com/mgeeky/ThreadStackSpoofer) - A PoC implementation for an advanced in-memory evasion technique that spoofs Thread Call Stack.
 This technique allows to bypass thread-based memory examination rules and better hide shellcodes while in-process memory.

 - **`UnhookMe`** - Dynamically unhooking imports resolver.
 Implementation of dynamic imports resolver that would be capable of unhooking used functions in-the-fly is yet another step towards strengthening adversary resilience efforts.